hello

 control sample

-After clicking through a few samples, you’ll get a feel for where the ” kinks ” or changes in the read-quality is (at beginning and end).
+After clicking through a few samples, you’ll get a feel for where the ‘kinks’/changes/wobbles in the read-quality are (at beginning and end).
 Here, I think 20bp (on the 5' / start) and 105bp (on the 3' / end).
 This means we’re throwing away more than a third of our data, before we even start.
-We must endure this pain.
+Brave face.

 Additionally, although trimming requirements are equivalent at the moment, it might make sense to process the faecal and vaginal samples separately.
 We can come back to this as necessary.